 They just get shoved into the abyss that is my under the kitchen sink cabinet.
 Forgotten.
 Sad.
 Alone.
 Never to be thought of again until I am in the checkout counter at the store and see the cashier giving me the stink eye as she fluffs open all the plastic bags my things will be coming home in.

 NO MORE.
-I am making an eco pledge for 2020 to remember my cloth grocery bags, every time.
+I am making an eco pledge for The New Year to remember my cloth grocery bags, every time.

 Donating your clothes is awesome, feels good and frees up your closet.
 Once your closet has room to breathe, find a vintage/second-hand clothing shop in your area and HAVE AT IT.